t-wissmann/caligraph/README.md

 # Caligraph

-A frontend to [remind](https://www.roaringpenguin.com/products/remind) calendar program.
+A frontend to the [remind](https://www.roaringpenguin.com/products/remind) calendar program.

 ## Compilation
 You need Haskell's `stack` tool to be installed.
 In order to build, type: